-Each spring, local third and fourth grade students experience California history during the educational tours held in April for 3rd graders and in May for 4th graders.
+Each spring, local 3rd and 4th grade students experience California history during the educational tours held in April for 3rd graders and in May for 4th graders.
 Tours are led by Education Committee members, and continue to receive rave reviews from participating teachers.

 Each tour rotates students through a series of stations where they explore periods in our history.

 - The Museum’s permanent exhibit, “Crown of the Peninsula,” provides the opportunity to learn about local history from habitation by the native peoples up to the founding of Los Altos.
 Sitting on the saddle of a vaquero brings the Rancho Period to life.
 Spinning the “wheel of fortune” and choosing a set of dishes or a parcel of land in Los Altos, brings the vision of our founding fathers and the Los Altos Land Company alive.

 - Third graders then enjoy a trip back in time in the J. Gilbert Smith House, where they see the furnishings of a farmhouse in the 1930’s, a child’s room and the toys of “olden days”.

 - The last station is viewing the colorful paintings by local artist, Annie Knapp Fitz, and hearing the stories behind each picture.
 Each student sketches an “Annie” picture and is able to take a bit of history back to their classroom.